joschro/tasmota_rules_collection/README.md

   ON Power5#State=0 DO    Counter2 +10  ENDON
   ON Power6#State=0 DO    Counter2 -10  ENDON
   ON Counter#C2!=%VAR10% DO BACKLOG VAR10 %value%; VAR11=%value%*126+100 ENDON
+  ON VAR7#State DO PulseTime1 %VAR7% ENDON
+  ON VAR11#State DO PulseTime2 %VAR11% ENDON
 ```
 ```
 RULE2